 Car exhaust, diesel fumes, perfume, aftershave, air freshener, fragrances, washing powders, chlorine, polyester, formaldehyde, foam, plastics, rubber, pesticides, insecticides, herbicides, mothballs, disinfectants, paints, solvents, gas, newsprint, cigarette smoke, wood smoke, artificial colourings, flavourings, preservatives and other food additives.

 Eighty percent of people with MCS also have food allergies/sensitivities.
 Allergies to moulds, dust mite and pollen are common.
 Some people with MCS are also sensitive to sunlight and/or electro-magnetic radiation.

 People can become sensitive to chemicals after a major chemical exposure or after long-term, low-level exposure to chemicals, e.g. pesticides.
 Chemical sensitivity can also occur after a virus or other illness, or with hormonal disturbances, e.g. during or after pregnancy.
 Some people are genetically susceptible.
 People with allergic illnesses such as hay fever or asthma appear to be more likely to be sensitive to chemicals.

 HOW IS CHEMICAL SENSITIVITY DIAGNOSED?

-Doctors test for chemical sensitivity with sublingual drops, intradermal injections and/or exposure in a booth.
+There is no accurate testing for chemical sensitivity.
 Immune tests often show abnormalities.
 Food sensitivities are usually tested for with an elimination diet and food challenges.